angdealba/symbolic/README.md

     - GET
         - Description: retrieves all Patient objects that are patients of the MedicalPractitioner matching the specified id
         - Returns a list of Patient objects and a 200 OK on success, and a 404 Not Found if the MedicalPractitioner with the specified id is not found in the database.
 Patient objects contain an integer identifier "id", a string value "vaccinations" listing any vaccinations the patient has received, a string value "allergies" listing any allergies for which the patient has been diagnosed, and a string value "accommodations" representing any accommodations the patient has been approved for.
-        - Fields: a single integer param "practitionerId" specifying the id number of the MedicalPractitioner to search
+        - Body fields: a single integer param "practitionerId" specifying the id number of the MedicalPractitioner to search
-        - Sample params: ?practitionerId=6
 - /api/patient/practitioners
     - GET
         - Description: retrieves all MedicalPractitioner objects visited by the Patient with the specified id